Financial help for carers

 Criteria for claims

 You can claim if:

-- you spend at least 35 hours a week caring for someone who gets Attendance Allowance (any rate) or the Disability Living Allowance care component (middle or higher rate) or Personal Independence Payment (PIP) daily living activity component (from June 2013) and
+- you spend at least 35 hours a week caring for someone who gets Attendance Allowance (any rate) or the Disability Living Allowance care component (middle or higher rate) or Personal Independence Payment (PIP) daily living activity component at any rate, and

 - you earn £100 a week or less (or £110 a week or less from April 2015).
 Some earnings can be ignored get advice about this)

 - you are aged 16 or over.

 You must also satisfy the residency conditions.
 For example, you must be 'habitually resident' and must have lived in Great Britain for at least two out of the last three years.

 - you have any restrictions on your right to stay in the country or

 - you study full time (21 hours a week or more) or